Delay-Phase Precoding for Wideband THz Massive MIMO: Simulation Results

-Fig. 10 illustrates the average achievable rate of the proposed TTD-DPP, where different numbers of data streams $N_\mathrm{s}=1,\ 2,\ 4$ are considered.
-We also provide the achievable rate performance of the optimal unconstrained fully-digital precoding \cite{Ref:mmWaveMIMO2016} as the upper bound and the theoretical result in (\ref{53}) as the lower bound for comparison.
+Fig. 9 illustrates the average achievable rate of the proposed TTD-DPP, where different numbers of data streams $N_\mathrm{s}=1,\ 2,\ 4$ are considered.
+We provide the achievable rate performance of the optimal unconstrained fully-digital precoding \cite{Ref:mmWaveMIMO2016} and the theoretical result in (\ref{53}) as the upper bound and the lower bound, respectively.
 We can find that the proposed TTD-DPP can achieve more than $95$\% of the optimal achievable rate, and the actual achievable rate is always larger than the lower bound in (\ref{53}), which is consistent with the analysis in the subsection \ref{RateAnalysis}.

-Fig. 11 compares the average achievable rate performance between the proposed TTD-DPP and other existing hybrid precoding schemes when $N_\mathrm{s}=4$.
-The existing solutions include the wideband hybrid precoding with the spatially sparse precoding \cite{Ref:SpatiallyPre2014}, the achievable rate optimization \cite{Ref:SubWideHy2017}, and the wide beam based hybrid precoding \cite{Ref:WideCode2019}.
-Specifically, we can observe from Fig. 11 that the spatially sparse precoding \cite{Ref:SpatiallyPre2014} suffer a nearly $50\%$ achievable rate loss caused by the beam split effect.
-Although the achievable rate optimization\cite{Ref:SubWideHy2017} and wide beam based hybrid precoding\cite{Ref:WideCode2019} designed for mmWave massive MIMO systems can partially relieve the achievable rate loss incurred by the beam split effect, the performance is still unacceptable due to the very large bandwidth and antenna number in wideband THz massive MIMO systems.
-On the contrary, the proposed TTD-DPP scheme can significantly outperforms these existing schemes and can achieve the near-optimal achievable rate, e.g., more than $95$\% of the optimal achievable rate.
+Fig. 10 compares the average achievable rate performance between the proposed TTD-DPP and other existing hybrid precoding schemes when $N_\mathrm{s}=4$.
+The existing solutions include the spatially sparse precoding \cite{Ref:SpatiallyPre2014}, the achievable rate optimization \cite{Ref:SubWideHy2017}, and the wide beam based hybrid precoding \cite{Ref:WideCode2019}.
+Specifically, we can observe from Fig. 10 that the spatially sparse precoding \cite{Ref:SpatiallyPre2014} suffers a nearly $50\%$ achievable rate loss caused by the beam split effect.
+Although the achievable rate optimization\cite{Ref:SubWideHy2017} and wide beam based hybrid precoding\cite{Ref:WideCode2019} designed for mmWave massive MIMO systems can partially relieve the achievable rate loss incurred by the beam split effect, the performance is still unacceptable.
+On the contrary, the proposed TTD-DPP scheme can significantly outperform these existing schemes and can achieve the near-optimal achievable rate, e.g., more than $95$\% of the optimal achievable rate.

-To better show the effect of the number of TTDs $K$ on the proposed TTD-DPP, Fig. 12 gives the average achievable rate performance against $K$, where $N_{s}=4$ and SNR $=10$ dB are considered.
-From (\ref{26}), we know that to compensate for the array gain loss caused by the beam split effect across the entire bandwidth, $K$ should satisfy $K\geq12.8$ for the parameters in TABLE I. We can observe from Fig. 12 that for the proposed TTD-DPP, the achievable rate performance increases as $K$ becomes large, and it achieves the near-optimal achievable rate when $K\geq16$.
-This trend is consistent with the theoretical result in (\ref{53}).